Johannf78/ShroomBox/memory-bank/projectbrief.md

 # Project Brief: ShroomBox ESP32 IoT Device

 ## Project Overview
-ShroomBox is an ESP32-based IoT device project using the Blynk.Edgent framework.
-The device provides remote control capabilities through the Blynk platform, enabling mobile and web interfaces for device management.
+ShroomBox is an ESP32-based IoT device for environmental monitoring and control of a mushroom fruiting chamber, using the Blynk.Edgent framework.
+The device provides remote control and monitoring capabilities through the Blynk platform, enabling mobile and web interfaces for environmental management.

 ## Core Requirements